Hostile Takeover

 “As far as I can tell, we don’t.
 No limit to how much oil we can store.
 Like our transformation presets, it’s all extradimensional.
 But storing oil like that uses a special disassembly function.
 I could bore you with the curves and decision theory involved, but gorging ourselves is inefficient,” J said.
 “Not that some of us listen.”

 “I wouldn’t mind you boring me,” the drone said.
 “Err, it wouldn’t bore me, I mean.
-I love learning about the designs flaws of murder drones.”
+I love learning about the design flaws of murder drones.”

 Flaws?
 J… had flaws, she wasn’t so arrogant she couldn’t admit that.
 (If profits could grow forever, so could her character.)
 But her flaws didn’t negate the engineering quality of JcJenson.
 Unless… one more bit of evidence for this being some manner of inspector or quality assurance drone.

 The drone shrunk back, sweat animated on their visor.
-They gave a shaky laugh.
+A shaky laugh.

 Had J been staring?
-She was really out of it tonight — she ought to reboot her systems, but not when she was in the middle of potentially being inspected.
+She was really out of it tonight — she ought to reboot her systems.
+It wouldn’t be much longer; despite her hopes, J was starting to figure this drone out.
+The sense of mystery waning disappointed here

 She held out the dripping head.
 “Here,” J said.

 J looked flatly at her.
 “Too proud?
 I suppose V gets the same way.
 And N gets queasy about feeding on drones sometimes.
-It’s like you’re the worst of both.”
+Of course you’d be the worst of both.”
 J threw the head at the drone, forcing them to think fast.

 ‘Worst of both’ about sums up J’s impression of this drone, really.
 If this wasn’t an inspector drone, what had JcJenson been thinking, sending this one here?
 Was this punishment?

-Or maybe J’s exceptional performance means they thought she’s equipped to handle these… problematic drones?
+Or maybe J’s exceptional performance meant they thought she was equipped to handle these… problematic drones?

 The drone stared at the head that had fallen into their hands.
 A drop of oil dripped, and they watched it.
-J could see their mouth open, their tongue lolling — the desire was real.
+J could see their mouth open, their tongue lolling — the desire was real, whether they acknowledged it or not.

-J smiled, and an ‘x’ flickered in one eye.
+J smiled, and a small cross flickered in one eye.
 She stepped forward — the drone was too lost in feeding to retain their fear or even awareness of her — and J gripped the drone’s head with a hand on either side.

-And she squeezed, forcing a flood of oil down the other drone’s throat.
+And the captain squeezed, forcing a flood of oil down the other drone’s throat.
 On the other side, the drone’s eyes widened, and she flinched back.
-Coughing.
+Coughing, pulling away.
 J, left holding the head, flipped it so the oil didn’t spill back out.

-Even after the coughing stopped, they stare off into space.
+Even after the coughing stopped, they stared off into space.
 A hand — their own — reached to their head, and wiped at the mess of oil coating their face.
-They stare at their oil-slicked hands.
-They stare, hand shaking, and slowly lift it to lick fingers clean.
+They stared at their oil-slicked hands.
+They kept staring, hand shaking, and slowly lifted it to lick fingers clean.

-The wide bright ‘X’ on J’s visor, she wouldn’t mind licking those hands again, right now.
+A wide, bright hunting cross took over J’s display.
+She wouldn’t mind licking those hands again, right now.

 “Enjoyed the taste?
 Don’t tell me that was your first time feeding since you got here?”